 How to Tell if You Have Running Bamboo or Clumping Bamboo in Your Yard

 You can tell the difference between running bamboo and clumping bamboo by inspecting the base of the plant.
-The roots of a clumping bamboo plant have a circular rooting system.
-They still have rhizomes but they are a lot shorter, and they stay in close proximity to the mother plant.

 Sympodial Tufted

-Sympodial tufted bamboo types can spread, but they always do at a short distance, staying relatively close to the mother plant.
+Sympodial tufted bamboo types can spread, but they always do so at a short distance, staying relatively close to the mother plant.

 Sympodial Scattered